-- two people are present when the donation is given, and that it is clear that there is no expectation of payment back.
+- two people are present when the donation is given, and that it is clear that there is no expectation of repayment.

-Please remember, that you must not loan or lend money to an individual or family, as to do so you must be registered with the relevant regulatory body (such as the Financial Conduct Authority).
+Please remember you must not loan or lend money to an individual or family, as to do so you must be registered with the relevant regulatory body (such as the Financial Conduct Authority).